top of page

 • Be sure to test if you feel sick, even if you don't suspect COVID.

-• Test before you see people unmasked and a few days after risky situations.
+• Test before you see people and a few days after risky situations.

 Isolation and Quarantine